inforkgodara/vehicle-recognition-for-weighbridge-scale/README.md

-# Vehicle Number Plate Recognition
+# Vehicle Recognition For Weighbridge Scale

 ## Note: Code will be pushed soon.